pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 Inner Queries
 -------------------------------------------------------------------------------

-There are several kinds of valid inner queries and also the columns returned are depending of the function..
+There are several kinds of valid inner queries and also the columns returned are depending of the function.
-Which kind of **edges_sql** will depend on the function(s) requirements.
+Which kind of inner query will depend on the function(s) requirements.
+To simplify variety of types, ``ANY-INTEGER`` and ``ANY-NUMERICAL`` is used.

+.. where_definition_starts

+Where:

+:ANY-INTEGER: SMALLINT, INTEGER, BIGINT
+:ANY-NUMERICAL: SMALLINT, INTEGER, BIGINT, REAL, FLOAT

+.. where_definition_ends

 .. basic_edges_sql_start